ConocoPhillips research snapshot

 COP AI Trading Strategy Framework

 The COP AI trading strategy below is a rules-based research framework, not personal advice.
-It connects chart levels with oil prices, gas prices, production guidance, project execution, asset sales, debt, dividends, and buybacks.
+It connects the technical levels above with oil and gas prices, Q2 2026 earnings on August 6, production guidance, Iraq and Qatar exposure, project execution, asset sales, debt, dividends, and buybacks.

 Trend-following setup